How to write cold emails that get replies

 This opening earns another scroll.
 Next you must show you understand their situation, which is the focus of the following section.

-Show you understand their context
+Show you understand their specific context

 Context lines translate the hook into relevance.
 Write two sentences.
 Sentence one names the problem.
 Sentence two hints at your proof.
 Example: “Teams I work with see chargeback reviews eat two hours a day.
 We trimmed that to twenty minutes by automating dispute evidence.”
 You have stated pain and implied a result without pitching.